EndometriosisHysterectomy and endometriosis

 Specific GnRH Agonists

-GnRH agonists include the implant goserelin (Zoladex), a monthly injection of leuprolide (Lupron, Depot, generic), the nasal spray nafarelin (Synarel), and most recently elagolix (Orilissa).
+GnRH agonists include the implant goserelin (Zoladex), a monthly injection of leuprolide (Lupron, Depot, generic), the nasal spray nafarelin (Synarel), and most recently, an oral preparation, elagolix (Orilissa).

 Side Effects and Complications

 Common side effects (which can be severe in some women) include menopause-like symptoms, including hot flashes, night sweats, vaginal dryness, weight change, and depression.
 The side effects vary in intensity depending on the GnRH agonist.
 They may be more intense with leuprolide and persist after the drug has been stopped.

 The most important concern is possible osteoporosis from estrogen loss.
 To help protect the bones, doctors may prescribe "add-back therapy," with a supplement of combination estrogen-progestin.
 Because of estrogen loss side effects, doctors generally recommend that women not take GnRH agonists alone for more than 6 months.
 If add-back therapy is prescribed, the GnRH agonist may be prescribed for a longer period.

 GnRH treatments can increase the risk for birth defects.
 Women who are taking GnRH agonists should use non-hormonal birth control methods, such as the diaphragm, cervical cap, or condoms while on the treatments.

 Other Drug Treatments

 Danazol (Danocrine, generic) is a synthetic drug that resembles a male hormone (androgen).
 It suppresses the pathway leading to ovulation.
 Danazol is rarely used for endometriosis therapy nowadays.
 Many women stop taking this drug because of its adverse side effects, which include: